Magic, Mirrors & Myths

 Triumph Spitfire or MGB.

-different rev ranges.
-For example , 4 cylinder engine with a 4 into 1
+different RPM ranges.
+For example , a 4 cylinder engine with a 4-into-1

 header design will make power at the high rev range.
 While a tri-Y

-design (4-2-1) will make power in the mid-range.
+design (4-2-1) will make power in the mid-rpm range.
 This is much more

 useful on a street car since the majority of the drive time is probably

-in the mid-range.
+in the mid-rpm range.
 Another example of this is the stock cast

-runner 2 outlet manifold that goes into a double exhasut pipte that
+runner 2 outlet manifold that goes into a double exhaust pipe that

 early '70's and the stock manifold produced more power through about

-4800 rpm than the factory competiton department header.
+4800 rpm than the factory competition department header.
 Once we

 street car, having power start at 4800 rpm is not necessarily the best